COBENFY is the first and only FDA-approved

 COBENFY is committed to patient access

-9 out of 10 patients paid less than $10 out of pocket for COBENFY.†
+9 out of 10 patients paid $0 out of pocket for COBENFY.§

 References: